ibc/libsdptransform/README.md

 # libsdptransform

-C++ version of the [sdp-transform](https://github.com/clux/sdp-transform/) JavaScript library exposesing the same API.
+C++ version of the [sdp-transform](https://github.com/clux/sdp-transform/) JavaScript library exposing the same API.

 **libsdptransform** is a simple parser and writer of SDP.
 Defines internal grammar based on [RFC4566 - SDP](http://tools.ietf.org/html/rfc4566), [RFC5245 - ICE](http://tools.ietf.org/html/rfc5245), and many more.